Bengaluru Suburban Railway: Integration

+More than 50% of stations will feature multi-modal integration to connect with Metro trains, Indian Railways, BMTC City buses, KSRTC Inter-city buses, private buses, cabs, and auto-rickshaws.
+Foot overbridges, travelators, escalators, and underpasses will connect the different modes of transport.
+Parking spaces are included for first- and last-mile connectivity.
+Information boards will display incoming train schedules at connected transit stations, such as roadside display boards showing upcoming suburban train times.

 Comprehensive Mobility Plan for Bengaluru provides a roadmap for integrated public transport experience that includes Transit-oriented development for the suburban rail network and inter-modal connection with other public transit modes of the city such as Metro and Bus network.
 Public Bicycle Sharing (PBS) and the Shared Micro-Mobility System initiatives have been launched to provide last mile connectivity to suburban rail stations.
 Approaches to suburban train stations will be provided from all directions.
 The project is not only being restricted to the development of the station but also on traffic circulation and road improvement plan, easy switch to other public transport, widening of approach roads and ramp based multi-level access.

-Future Expansion
+Future expansion

 K-RIDE has plans for future expansion of the network towards satellite cities and towns around Bengaluru.
 After South Western Railway zone rejected 452 km expansion proposed in 2023, a new limited 146 km expansion plan to integrate the network with the proposed circular rail was being planned.